williamnguyen-activecyber/okta.github.io/_source/_docs/how-to/refresh-tokens.md

 To get a refresh token, you send a request to your Okta Authorization Server.

-### Get a Refresh Token with the Code or Implicit Flow
+### Get a Refresh Token with the Code Flow

-In the case of the Authorization Code or Implicit flows, you use the Authorization Server's `/authorize` endpoint to get an authorization code, specifying an `offline_access` scope.
+In the case of the Authorization Code flow, you use the Authorization Server's `/authorize` endpoint to get an authorization code, specifying an `offline_access` scope.
 You then send this code to the `/token` endpoint to get an access token and a refresh token.
 For more information about this endpoint, see [Obtain an Authorization Grant from a User](/docs/api/resources/oauth2.html#obtain-an-authorization-grant-from-a-user).
-For more information about the Authorization Code and Implicit flows, see: (jakub.todo)
+For more information about the Authorization Code flow, see: (jakub.todo).

 ### Get a Refresh Token with the Client Credentials or Password Flow

 For the Client Credentials and Resource Owner Password flows, you use the Authorization Server's `/token` endpoint directly.
 For more information about this endpoint, see [Request a Token](/docs/api/resources/oauth2.html#request-a-token).
-For more information about the Client Credentials and Resource Owner Password flows, see: (jakub.todo)
+For more information about the Client Credentials and Resource Owner Password flows, see: (jakub.todo).

 The following combinations of grant type and scope, when sent to `/token` endpoint, will return a refresh token: